Tontonjo/helpme/README.md

 https://gist.github.com/jonlabelle/8cbd78c9277e76cb21a142f0c556e939

 ### Used to:
-get informations about a docker host and running container(s)
+- Get informations about a docker host and running container(s)
+- Create a file with all thoses informations
+- Allow you to upload it or not on file.io
 ### How to:
 Execute script and retreive informations about all running containers:
 ```shell